 Protect Yourself From Government Snooping With A VPN

-Another big worry in highly censored countries like Vietnam is that the government will observe and track your internet use, and even prosecute you if you post controversial comments on social media, blogs, or other website.
+Another big worry in highly censored countries like Vietnam is that the government will observe and track your internet use, and even prosecute you if you post controversial comments on social media, blogs, or other websites.
 To make sure that the government or military cannot track your internet use, it’s advisable to always use a VPN in Vietnam.

 Because a VPN encrypts the data that you send over the internet, it means that no one can read your data without decrypting it.
 Not even your ISP will be able to see what you are doing online, and even if the government intercepts your data they will not be able to view your activities or track you online.
-Once you data has passed out of the country while still encrypted, it can be decrypted somewhere else in the world and sent to its destination in safety.
+Once your data has passed out of the country while still encrypted, it can be decrypted somewhere else in the world and sent to its destination in safety.

 A VPN can be used on a phone, tablet, or computer to protect you from government observation whenever you use the internet.
 A good VPN will operate quickly and efficiently so that you don’t even notice it’s running and you can use the internet as usual.
 You just need to open the VPN software on your device, connect to a server, and go back to using the internet as usual.
 The experience of using the internet will be the same but now you will be protected from outsiders like the government observing your internet activities.